IB Chemistry Structure 1 1.4 The Mole 1.4.1

 Chemical reactions occur on an atomic scale.
 We cannot physically count individual reacting particles.
 The mole concept is the essential tool that connects the microscopic world of atoms to the macroscopic world of laboratory measurements.

 The mole (mol) is the SI unit of amount of substance.
-One mole contains exactly the number of elementary entities given by the Avogadro constant.
+One mole contains exactly 6.02 × 10²³ elementary entities (atoms, molecules, ions, or electrons).
+This number is the fixed numerical value of the Avogadro constant, NA.

 Molar Mass (M)